You’re a small business owner online.

 Well enough of the “probablies” (OK OK.
 That word doesn’t exist).

-To be frank, this is exactly the same way I started mine.
+But to be quite frank, this is exactly the same way I started mine.
 When I started out as a small business owner, I didn’t have a social media page for my business.

 I combined my personal page with the business page.
 So it’s not a big deal if you’re doing the same thing right now.

 Most people start that way.
-However as your business grows, you’ll have to find a way to separate your personal life from your business just a bit.
+However as your business grows, you’ll have to find a way to separate your personal life from your business, to some extent.
+Ok.

 As a human on the social media, I’m sure you know there are certain etiquette we do follow to get things running smoothly.

-Now, most small business owners do not really know there are social media business etiquettes for small business owners.
+Now, most small business owners do not really know there are social media business etiquettes for small businesses.

-In fact, the few that know about it do not really see any reason why your social media etiquette for small is a bit different from the general social media etiquette.
+In fact, the few that know about it do not really see any reason why the social media etiquette for small business is a bit different from the general social media etiquette.

-Below is a list of the of 13 top social media etiquette for small business which you must know as a small business owner if you’re planning to drive social engagement and increase sales…
+Below is a list of the of 13 top social media etiquette for small business that can help you drive social media engagement and improve business growth…

-1. Know your audience (KYA): Being on social media without knowing about your audience is more like going on a blind date without really knowing who you’re going to meet.
+Being on social media without knowing about your audience can be compared to going on a blind date without really knowing who you’re going to meet.

-It’s more like a hit and run something where you can’t really tell what the reaction of your user will turn out.
+It’s also like a big guess work, where you can’t really tell what the reaction of your user will turn out turn out to be.

-Since you don’t have much time to create an impression on the social media, you will want to cut the baggages and go straight to what will tickle your audience.
+Since you don’t have much time to create an impression on the social media, it is very important you know your audience clearly before you embark on launching out a social media strategy.

-For this reason you’ll have to research your audience very well, get familiar with them and the kind of content that matters to them before you begin to post your stuff.
+For this reason you’ll have to research your audience very well, get familiar with them and understand the kind of content that appeals to them before you create your strategy.

 Of course this is not entirely wrong.
 But, sometimes it can create confusion.